megalphian/megalphian/README.md

 🌱 I’m currently learning **coverage planning** algorithms, more specifically generating plans that enable fast coverage of uncertain environments.

-💞️ I’m looking to collaborate on projects that aim to build **robots for the future of food**.
+💞️ I’m looking to collaborate on projects that aim to build **robots for the future of mobility and agriculture**.

 📫 You can reach me at **megnath.ramesh@gmail.com**